East Finchley tube station: Post-war

-British Rail (the successor to the LNER) freight trains continued to serve the station's goods yard until 1 October 1962, when it was closed.
+British Railways (the successor to the LNER) freight trains continued to serve the station's goods yard until 1 October 1962, when it was closed.

 Description of the building

 The new station was constructed in an Art Deco/Streamline Moderne design by Charles Holden with L H Bucknell.
 Like Holden's other designs for London Underground in the 1930s, East Finchley station was inspired by European architecture (particularly Dutch) that Holden had seen on trips to the continent during that decade.
 The track here runs roughly north-west to south-east.
 The imposing station building, built on rising ground adjacent to the railway bridge over High Road (A1000), has three entrances.
 The two main entrances to the ticket hall are on the north side of the tracks facing High Road and the third, minor entrance, is on the south side.
 The entrances are linked by a passage under the tracks which provides access up to the platforms.

 A strong feature of the station is the semi-circular glazed stairways leading to the enclosed bridge over the tracks occupied by staff offices.
 Prominent from the platforms and dominating the main entrance façade is The Archer, a 10 ft statue by Eric Aumonier of a kneeling archer captured as if having just released an arrow.
 The archer is intended to commemorate Finchley's ancient association with hunting in the nearby Royal Forest of Enfield.
 The station is a Grade II listed building.